Research

 Agent-based models of language change

-In my PhD project (start: 2019), I study the social, cognitive and language-specific factors that drive language change using agent-based models.
-I apply my models to real-world case studies, in which questions about morphology and language contact are common denominators:
+In my PhD thesis (2024, pdf), I studied the mechanisms behind language change using agent-based models.
+I applied my models to real-world case studies, in which questions about morphology and language contact were common denominators:

-My research is supported by an FWO PhD Fellowship Identifying drivers of language change using neural agent-based models.
-I was previously funded by the AI Flanders program.
+My research was supported by an FWO PhD Fellowship Identifying drivers of language change using neural agent-based models and by the AI Flanders research program.

 Computational historical linguistics